OmarElmelegy/NACS/README.md

 ```
 ├── README.md                     # This file
 ├── NACS.m                        # Main MATLAB script implementing the pipeline
-├── ECGData.mat                   # Input ECG dataset (must be placed in the working directory)
+├── ECGData.mat                   # Input ECG dataset (must be downloaded from provided other repository and placed in the working directory)
 └── Selected_ECG_Segments.mat     # Generated dataset of ECG segments (saved by the script)
 ```